-An enhanced Daily, Weekday, ‘One-Stop’ RASP service for patients in our catchment area with suspected TIAs has been operational from May 3rd 2010 at Tallaght University Hospital under the co-direction of Professor Dominick McCabe and Professor Rónán Collins, in collaboration with our RASP service colleagues.
+The flagship, Daily, Weekday, ‘One-Stop’ RASP service for patients in our catchment area with suspected TIAs operates under the co-direction of Prof. Dominick McCabe and Dr. Dan Ryan, in collaboration with our RASP service colleagues.

-‘Lower risk TIA patients’ who do not fulfil any of the high risk admission criteria, and who have an ABCD2 Score of 0-3, should be referred by faxing the revised TUH web-based RASP referral proforma to the Stroke Service Nurse Specialist each day from Monday 9am to Friday am (01 4143244).
-We aim to allocate an appointment within 24 hours to urgently assess these patients.
+‘Lower risk TIA patients’ who do not fulfil any of the high risk admission criteria, and who have an ABCD2 Score of 0-3, should be referred by e-mailing the web-based email-RASP referral proforma to RASP@tuh.ie each day from Monday at 9am to Friday at 12pm.

 As per the prior fax-based service, this email accountwill not be checkedafter 12pm on Fridaysor at weekends.
 Therefore, because TIAs are medical emergencies, all suspected TIA patients in the catchment area seen by their GP / Emergency Department (ED) staff at the weekend from 12pm on Friday to 9am on Monday, regardless of their ABCD2 Score, also need to be referred to the EDthat day for assessment and possible admission under the medical team on call if a TIA is confirmed (a low threshold for referral to the medical team is recommended).
 The ED / medical team will initially investigate, treat and subsequently refer patients to the RASP / Stroke Service, as appropriate, on Monday am.
 Specific arrangements for Bank Holidays will be posted on the website in advance.